qmk/qmk_firmware/keyboards/keyboardio/atreus/keymaps/slf-atreus/readme.md

-# Keyboardio Atreus with an slf layout
+# Keyboardio Atreus with an SLF layout

 [Stiff Little Fingers](https://en.wikipedia.org/wiki/Stiff_Little_Fingers) were a great punk band, from Belfast, Northern Ireland.
 Stiff Little Fingers is also a good way of describing my hands, a condition which I ascribe to too many years cycling without gloves in cold weather.
 So, I need a keyboard and layout to cope.

 I use a Keyboardio Atreus, in fact, they're so good, I use two.
-I tried all sorts of layouts, and finally came up with the one that suits my stiff little fingers; slf-atreus.
+I tried all sorts of layouts, and finally came up with the one that suits my stiff little fingers; the slf-atreus.

 It has four layers: